 By Shanita Akintonde, NSA-IL member

-NSA-IL is a notable chapter, comprised of professional and well-seasoned speakers.
+NSA-IL is a notable chapter, comprised of professional, well-seasoned, diversity driven speakers.
 Our members’ knowledge and insight make them amongst the most sought-after experts across the globe.

 So, what can you do to help address the issues of civil injustice that currently plagues the nation?
 That is a repeated question these days.
 I, for one, offer a solution.